A complete match management platform for youth cricket coaches

 Tap the outcome: dot · 1 · 2 · 3 · 4 · 6 · W · Wd · Nb

 The pip appears.
-After 6 legal deliveries, the over auto-completes with a divider line
+After 6 legal deliveries, the over auto-completes with a divider line and the bowler is automatically deselected — tap the next bowler to continue

 Each bowler has a min/max overs quota set in Hub Rules.
 Their progress bar fills as overs are completed.
 A green banner confirms min quota met; a red alert fires when max is reached.